viatc/viamybox/README.md

 ### Before Installation

-The project uses and install nginx, mjpg-streamer, gstreamer, dockeк, kodi and related packages through script ~/viamybox/scripts/prepostinstall/00install.sh The packages in this script are divided into sections.
+The project uses and install nginx, mjpg-streamer, gstreamer, docker, kodi and related packages through script ~/viamybox/scripts/prepostinstall/00install.sh The packages in this script are divided into sections.
 Browse and exclude sections of packages that are not required by you functionality.